 Configure the Console Operator

 This is the only Console operator you'll add in this Data Workflow.
-This Console lets you see the data pulled into your Data Workflow from the selectedGroup
+This Console operator lets you view the data brought into your Data Workflow from the selectedGroup Hidden component.

 Drag and drop a Console operator onto your Data Workflow canvas.